Centre for Rural Community Leadership & Ministry

 CiRCLe M houses a library of books and other documents.
 This on-line resource centre contains many resources that are not available from mainstream publishers.
 Some can be immediately downloaded.
 Others (i.e. hard-copies) can be borrowed. more...

 Rural Ministry Conference:

-CiRCLe M hosted its second conference at Entheos Retreat Centre near Bragg Creek AB in November 2011.
-Plans for our Spring 2014 conference are underway.
-Delegates attended our 2011 event from across Canada to explore themes on revitalizing town and country congregations and on strengthening their communities. (more...)
+CiRCLe M hosted its third conference in St. Albert, Alberta in Feb/Mar 2014.
+Delegates attended from across Canada to explore themes on revitalizing town and country congregations, on strengthening their communities, and on examining relationships between Indigenous and non-Indigenous peoples.. (more...)

 What Some of our rural ministry students have been doing

 Below is a sample of how our training is affecting the places our students serve.
 Estimated economic impact of these initiatives in their communities is conservatively at about $100,000.

 1) Project: “Night in Bethlehem.” (read about this event)

 a.
 Community gathering and major fundraiser for the food bank.

 b.
 Brought people together to work, play and contribute to their community.